wagslane/blog/content/posts/zen-of-proverbs.md

 audio: []
 ---

-20 of my rules of thumb for writing better software.
+20 rules of thumb for writing better software.

 * Optimize for simplicity first
 * Write code for humans, not computers